scylladb/care-pet/go/README.md

 Collar code sits in the `/cmd/sensor` and uses `scylladb/gocqlx` Go driver to connect to the database directly and publish its data.
-Collar sends sensor measurements updates every once in a second.
+Collar gathers sensors measurements, aggregates data in a buffer and sends it every hour.

 Overall all applications in this repository use `scylladb/gocqlx` for: